raspberrypilearning/grow-a-tree/en/step_3.md

 			stop [this script v]
 	end
 ```
-Can you find this Looks block -  it's purple!
+Can you find the Say block under Looks? -  it's purple!
 --- /task ---